josefsbreakfast/Polaris-Protocol/🌒_2_Signs_Symptoms/👻_Apparitional_Objects/🎞️_Haunted_Artefacts_Catalogue/🦢_Caution_Swans/🦢_second_order_signalling_and_threat_salience.md

 On 24 August 2026, Prime Minister Andy Burnham made Kyiv his first international visit as Prime Minister.
 The visit deliberately communicated unusually high British political commitment: the government described Britain as “100% behind” Ukraine, Burnham chaired a Coalition of the Willing meeting, and the UK announced that MBDA could release classified information on British components for SCALP so that local assembly could be established in Ukraine.

 During the same visit, Burnham also joined Ukrainian soldiers in an informal guitar performance inside the mobile recording studio of Cultural Forces, a Ukrainian military and artistic unit operating around the front line, hospitals and rehabilitation centres.

+None of this is inherently bad, but is ordinarily seen as deliberate signalling.

+In addition, the second-order effects can appear paradoxical, until one maps our own behaviour under similar circumstances; presenting the leader as embattled may at times rally greater support, and over-familiarity can be seen as alike to wearing a white dress as a guest at a wedding.

 Three days later, Russia publicly warned that British military facilities and equipment in Ukraine **and beyond** could be targeted in response to Ukrainian strikes using British weapons.